ganelson/inform-evolution/proposals/0018-use-options-and-kit-configuration.md

 The old notation continues to work for the time being, but instances of it have been removed from the core Inform extensions, and it is now considered deprecated.

+### A note about DICT_WORD_SIZE

+The Inform 6 compiler option `DICT_WORD_SIZE` controls the resolution of words in the command parser's dictionary: for example, if this is 6, then it looks only at the first six letters of each word, so that GET VELVET and GET VELVETEEN look like the same command.
+By default, it is 6 on Z-machine and 9 on Glulx, but on Glulx it can be raised.

+While this could be handled with:

+	Use Inform 6 compiler option "$DICT_WORD_SIZE=12".

+that would be misleading, because in fact this constant is relevant whatever the target compiler is: for example, it affects C output.

+Because of this, attempts to set `DICT_WORD_SIZE` are now rejected with a problem message:

+	You wrote 'Use Inform 6 compiler option "$DICT_WORD_SIZE=12"' (source text, line 3): but the Inform 6 memory setting 'DICT_WORD_SIZE' should no longer be used, and instead you should write 'Use dictionary resolution of N' to set the number of letters recognised in a word typed in a command during play.

+As this explains, the correct thing to do is to use a new use option in Basic
+Inform:

+	Use dictionary resolution of 12.

+This then works regardless of the target compiler, as it should.

 ### Debugging log